Search for nucleon decay via $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ in 0.484 Mton-year of Super-Kamiokande data: INTRODUCTION

-Several experiments have searched for these decay modes \cite{HIRATA1989308,PhysRevD.59.052004,PhysRevD.62.092003,PhysRevLett.113.121802}, but no clear signal has been observed to date.
-The most stringent lower limits were set by SK, which are $3.9\times 10^{32}$~yr for $p\rightarrow\nu\pi^{+}$ and $1.1\times 10^{33}$~yr for $n\rightarrow\nu\pi^{0}$ at 90\% confidence level~\cite{PhysRevLett.113.121802}.
-In this study, we improve the previous results with the following: (1) With the addition of SK IV-V data to SK I-III, the detector livetime has increased by 132\% to 17.8 years.
-(2) The fiducial volume of SK is enlarged by 21\% using an improved analysis technique.
-(3) Physics models related to pion production and nuclear interaction are updated in recent studies with external data~\cite{PhysRevD.95.012004,PhysRevD.102.112011}.
-(4) Additional systematic uncertainties associated with the atmospheric neutrino flux and neutrino-nucleon interaction models have been newly implemented.
+Several experiments have searched for these decay modes \cite{HIRATA1989308,PhysRevLett.113.121802,PhysRevD.59.052004,PhysRevD.62.092003}, but no clear signal has been observed to date.
+The most stringent lower limits were set by SK, which are $3.9\times 10^{32}$\,yr for $p\rightarrow\nu\pi^{+}$ and $1.1\times 10^{33}$\,yr for $n\rightarrow\nu\pi^{0}$ at 90\% confidence level~\cite{PhysRevLett.113.121802}.
+In this study, we improve the previous results with the following: (i) With the addition of SK IV-V data to SK I-III, the detector live time has increased by 132\% to 17.8\,yr. (ii) The fiducial volume of SK is enlarged by 21\% using an improved analysis technique. (iii) Physics models related to pion production and nuclear interaction are updated in recent studies with external data~\cite{PhysRevD.95.012004,PhysRevD.102.112011}. (iv) Additional systematic uncertainties associated with the atmospheric neutrino flux and neutrino-nucleon interaction models have been newly implemented.